s20ai/plasma/README.md

 Basic Building Units of Plasma pipelines, each component denotes a node in the pipeline graph.

-#### Pipelines
+#### Workflow

-A YAML defined workflow which defines an end to end ML system.
+A YAML defined sequence of operations which orchestrates an end to end ML system.

 #### Resources